rcarmo/sushy/README.md

 ### Markup Support

-Sushy supports plaintext, HTML and Textile for legacy reasons, and Markdown as its preferred format.
-ReStructured Text is also supported, but since I don't use it for anything (and find it rather a pain to read, let alone write), I can't make any guarantees as to its reliability.
-Work is ongoing for supporting Jupyter notebooks (which have no metadata/frontmatter conventions).
+Sushy supports plaintext, HTML and Textile for legacy reasons, and Markdown as its preferred format. <strike>ReStructured Text is also supported, but since I don't use it for anything (and find it rather a pain to read, let alone write), I can't make any guarantees as to its reliability.
+Work is ongoing for supporting Jupyter notebooks (which have no metadata/frontmatter conventions).</strike>

 All markup formats MUST be preceded by "front matter" handled like RFC2822 headers (see the `pages` folder for examples and test cases).
 Sushy uses the file extension to determine a suitable renderer, but that can be overriden if you specify a `Content-Type` header (see `config.hy` for the mappings).